AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 *OpenAI in talks about funding round targeting a $750 bn valuation (December 2025)

 Key takeaway: Anthropic has taken the lead with a 32% enterprise market share and a 42% developer market share.
-OpenAI's strength lies in consumer adoption (ChatGPT), whilst Google scores through ecosystem integration.
+OpenAI's strength is consumer adoption (ChatGPT), while Google's edge is ecosystem integration.

 4. Strategic Forecast